Skip to Content

 Canine vaccinations can sometimes cause an adverse reaction, including loss of appetite.
 The good news is this should only be short-lived.
 Ensure your Poodle drinks lots of fresh water and keeps hydrated.

-If your Poodle finds it hard to keep hydrated, you can always try a pet water fountain like the Petsafe Drinkwell from Amazon.
-The free-falling stream of water entices your dog to drink and keeps the water constantly clean.
+If your Poodle finds it hard to keep hydrated, you can always try a pet water fountain, as the free-falling stream of water entices your dog to drink and keeps the water constantly clean.

 9. Dental Pain